MEANDER, BECAUSE YOU CAN'T SEE MUCH WHILE MARCHING

-The Opalka Gallery on the Sage College of Albany campus is pleased to present “Meander, because you can’t see much while marching / Mike Glier, a 35-Year Survey.”
+The Opalka Gallery on the Sage College of Albany campus is pleased to present “Meander, because you can’t see much while marching / Mike Glier, A 35-Year Survey.”
 The first retrospective of Mike Glier’s art, the exhibition will feature works spanning his long, wide-ranging career.
-The exhibition runs from October 21 to December 21, and will include an artist’s lecture, on Friday, October 24, at 7 p.m., as well as a reception on November 7, from 6 to 8 p.m.
+The exhibition runs from October 21, 2014 to February 8, 2015, and will include an artist’s lecture, on Friday, October 24, at 7 p.m., as well as a reception on November 7, from 6 to 8 p.m.
 The exhibition, lecture, and reception are free and open to the public.

 From his early work on issues of masculinity to his landscape projects of the past decade, Glier has forged a distinctive and individual path, merging thoughtful investigations of politics and culture with expert craftsmanship and a love of beauty.